Contents

 Conclusion

 The healthcare industry went through a tough time with the transformation using digital health.
 Digital technology has simplified healthcare credentialing and managed the costs of transitioning towards accountable care.
-This involves the integration and automation of critical processes across the entire continuum of care.
+This involves the healthcare integration and automation of critical processes across the entire continuum of care.
 The complexities and pressures associated with COVID-19 and the evolving federal norms have put healthcare organizations under pressure like never before.

 Automation in healthcare in the credentialing process could not have arrived at a more crucial time.
 It is capable of reducing complex credentialing workflows, managing revenue generation, and speeding up operational demands.
 Embracing this automation technology in healthcare credentialing will ensure optimization, efficiency, and agility and secure your health facilities’ position within a highly competitive landscape.